 The asteroid Vesta was discovered in 1807 and represents the brightest asteroids of the belt.
 It is named after the virgin Roman goddess of the sacred flame and home altars.
 Hestia, the Greek name for Vesta, means “hearth”, which is the fire that burns in the heart of the household, the centre of the multi-dimensional family, the Great Tree.

 Vesta was very popular in Rome where all meals began and ended with an offering to her.
 She also received the best part of all sacrifices celebrated in the temples of all Roman gods.
 Vesta and her priestesses (Vestals) committed to chastity and a laborious life which was compensated with great privileges and honours.

-The Vestals’ chastity was not absolute: i.e. they would abstain from conventional sexual relationships based on procreation, sensual or romantic love, but could employ sexual energy for the healing of others and for multidimensional purposes.
-They were aware of their function in the web of life as representatives of the goddess and gave themselves up to do what later became a most controversial work.
+Chastity here was not absolute: i.e. it would involve abstaining from conventional sexual relationships based on procreation, sensual or romantic love, but could imply the use of sexual energy for the healing of others and for multidimensional purposes.

-The rapport with these priestesses, or sacred prostitutes, was an initiatory rite, an empowering gift and exchange of medicine, which did not ask any relationship commitment in return.
+The Vesta archetype relates to sexuality as an initiatory rite, an empowering gift and exchange of medicine, which does not ask any relationship commitment in return.
 Vesta moves beyond the ordinary ethic of sexuality, confronting us with its crude esoteric reality.
 These patterns apply to all women and men, yet with various degrees of awareness and intensity.